robhowley/lambda-warmer-py/README.md

   the concurrency target.

 ### `send_metric (bool, default = False)`
 Whether or not CloudWatch Metrics for the number of cold/warm starts will be sent at each invocation.
-The metrics are recorded under `LambdaWarmer` namespace, can be filtered by lambda function name and will be named `ColdStart` and `WarmStart`.
+The metrics names are `ColdStart` and `WarmStart`, are recorded under `LambdaWarmer` namespace, and can be filtered by lambda function name.

 #### Example of configuration overrides
 Using alternative event and delay configurations is straightforward.